flatten-official/flatten-somalia/README.md

 3. To be able to Login ask Martin or Arthur to add you to the volunteer staging database.

+4. Enable ESLint in your code editor (normally through the ESLint Plugin)

 ## Running locally

 1. Run `npm run start`